BaratiLab/AugLiChem/docs/molecule_usage.md

 - `data_path` (str, optional default=None): specify path to save/lookup data.
 Default
             creates `data_download` directory and stores data there
 - `seed` (int, optional, default=None): Random seed to use for reproducibility
+- `cgcnn` (bool, optional, default=False): Set to True is using built-in CGCNN model.

 After loading our data, our `dataset` object has additional information from the parent class, `MoleculeDataset` that may be useful to look at.
 We can look at the SMILES representation of each molecule in the data, as well as the targets: